prasanna2019/CoronaIndiaApp/README.md

 # Testapp
 This is a demo react native app.

+This app gives the data of Corona cases in the country.
+You can also get statewise data.

 react-native-cli: 2.0.1